MA615-Midterm-2021/midterm/README.md

 # midterm
-This is for the midterm project about Strawberry
+This is for the midterm project in MA615 about Strawberry

 Team member: Yuli Jin, Biyao Zhang, Xihao Cao, Jinyu Li